British Asians in association football: Modern club football

 A Commission for Racial Equality survey in 2004 found only seven professional British Asian footballers playing in the UK; the same survey also found only ten British Asian players at Premier League academies.
 By February 2008 the number of professionals had dropped to just five, and less than 1 in 100 of young players in Academies throughout the entire English football league system were Asian.
-Current professionals, such as Adnan Ahmed, have publicly spoken out about the lack of fellow Asians in the sport.
+Professionals, such as Adnan Ahmed, publicly spoke out about the lack of fellow Asians in the sport at this time.

-Anwar Uddin, of Bangladeshi origin, was the first British Asian to captain a side in any of the top four divisions of English League football.
+Anwar Uddin, of Bangladeshi origin, was the first British South Asian to captain a side in any of the top four divisions of English League football.

 In October 2013 the Football Association announced plans to encourage an increase in British Asian players and coaches.

 In December 2015, Yan Dhanda, of Indian heritage, signed a two-and-a-half-year deal with Liverpool.

-Easah Suliman, of Pakistani descent, became the first player of Asian heritage to captain an England football side, having done so at Under-16, Under-17 and Under-19 levels, Suliman played every game at centre back in the England Under-19s victorious UEFA European Under-19 Championship campaign in July 2017, scoring the opening goal in England's 2–1 final victory over Portugal.
+Easah Suliman, of Pakistani descent, became the first player of Asian heritage to captain an England football side in official matches, having done so at Under-16, Under-17 and Under-19 levels, Suliman played every game at centre back in the England Under-19s victorious UEFA European Under-19 Championship campaign in July 2017, scoring the opening goal in England's 2–1 final victory over Portugal.

 On 28 November 2017, Hamza Choudhury made his Premier League debut for Leicester coming on as substitute in the 83rd minute of a home win against Tottenham Hotspur.
 He is the first player of Bangladeshi descent to have played in the Premier League, as well as the only Bangladeshi to currently play in the Premier League.